-After driving for several years, it's sometimes easy to forget just how many hazards there are on the road.
-Every now and then, it's good for drivers to be reminded of just what could be waiting for them while driving on American highways so they know what to do to keep themselves, their passengers, and other drivers as safe as possible.
+After driving for many years, it's sometimes easy to forget how many hazards there are on the road.
+Every now and then, it's good for drivers to be reminded of what could be waiting for them while driving on American highways.
+Fresh information about highway hazards helps drivers know what to do to keep themselves, their passengers, other drivers, and pedestrians as safe as possible.

-Drivers who fail to keep up with their regular maintenance schedule run the risk of having a vehicle malfunction while speeding along the highway, which can have grave consequences for them and for other drivers on the road.
-Not only are poorly maintained vehicles a danger to drivers, they can also become unnecessary expenses when small issues turn into large avoidable repairs.
+Drivers who fail to keep up with their automobile’s regular maintenance schedule run the risk of having a vehicle malfunction while driving along the highway.
+Vehicle breakdowns can have serious consequences for drivers and others on the road.
+Not only are poorly maintained vehicles a danger to drivers, they can also create unnecessary and costly expenses when small issues turn into major repairs that could have been avoided.

-Some successful Dallas truck accident lawyers warn that motorists should use the utmost caution when driving near trucks.
-It's best to remain out of a truck driver's blind spot, and motorists should pass trucks as quickly and carefully as possible while using the correct lane.
-It's also best not to follow too close behind trucks, since you can’t see what’s happening in front of them.
+Serious hazards exist while driving near large trucks.
+Many successful Dallas truck accident lawyers warn that motorists should use the utmost caution when driving near trucks.
+It's best to remain out of a truck driver's blind spot, and motorists should pass trucks as quickly and carefully as possible while using an appropriate passing lane.
+It's also best not to follow too closely behind trucks, since you can’t see what’s happening in front of them.

-While driving in fog, it's always good to drive slowly with the fog lights on, if the car has them.
+While driving in fog, your vision of the road and other vehicles will be impaired, sometimes to zero visibility. it's always good to drive slowly with the fog lights on, if the car has them.
 Drivers might not be aware of it, but roads can become slick as a result of fog, making it even more essential that they drive with caution.
 It's also good to leave plenty of distance between vehicles and roll the car windows down to hear potentially muffled sounds.